InitialPosition/DodgeCube/README.md

 ## Concept

 DodgeCube is a Spigot server plugin that adds dodgeball like kill based bans to your server.
-Whenever a player is killed by another player, he is banned from the game until the player that killed them dies or a predetermined time limit is up.
+Whenever a player is killed by another player, they are banned from the game until the player that killed them dies or a predetermined time limit is up.

 ## Installation